Heat lamps for turtles are a requirement since turtles are coldblooded vertebrates.

 However, if the basking spot is large or the enclosure is large, a 100-watt heat lamp may be the best way to go.

-Always check the temperature when doing your setup using either a digital hear gun or by keeping a thermometer in the enclosure.
+Always check the temperature when doing your setup using either a digital heat gun or by keeping a thermometer in the enclosure.
 The best thing to do is both.

 Here is a pick of my favorite heat lamps for your turtle tank.
-Some such as the Evergreen Pet Supplies Mercury Vapor Bulb is an excellent all-rounder as it doubles as a UVA/UVB lamp.
+Some such as the Evergreen Pet Supplies Mercury Vapor Bulb is an excellent all-rounders as they double as a UVA/UVB lamp.
 The pick also includes ceramic heat emitters and several other incandescent bulbs.

 1. Exo Terra Swamp Basking Spot Lamp